Graham Dwyer's house

 It is situated at 6 Kerrymount Close in Foxrock, Dublin.

-Dwyer lived at this 3-bedroom house with his wife Gemma and their two children until his arrest in October of 2013.
+Dwyer lived in this 3-bedroom house with his wife, Gemma, and their two children until his arrest in October 2013.

-In August of 2012, the Irish architect murdered 36-year-old childcare worker, Elaine O'Hara.
-He then left her remains at a remote spot on Killakee Mountain in the south of County Dublin.
+In August 2012, the architect murdered 36-year-old childcare worker Elaine O'Hara and dumped her remains at a remote spot on Killakee Mountain in the south of County Dublin.

-To this day, it remains one of Ireland's most shocking murders.
+To this day, it remains one of Ireland's most high-profile murders.

-When Elaine went missing, people were initially concerned that she had committed suicide, as she was prone to self-harm and had been in and out of psychiatric care since the age of 16.
+When O'Hara went missing, her friends and family were initially concerned that she had committed suicide, as she was prone to self-harm and had been in and out of psychiatric care since the age of 16.

-However, in September of 2013, three fishermen at the Vartry Reservoir in Wicklow discovered evidence that turned the missing person case upside down.
+However, in September 2013, three fishermen at the Vartry Reservoir in Wicklow discovered evidence that would turn the missing person case upside down.

-On September 10th, 2013, the three men found a bag containing clothes, handcuffs, and restraints.
-This led to a larger search of the reservoir and the discovery of a knife and two mobile phones.
-The phones contained text messages from Dwyer in which he spoke about his urge to "rape, stab or kill".
+On September 10th, 2013, the men found a bag containing clothes, handcuffs, and restraints.
+This led to a larger search of the reservoir and the discovery of a knife and two phones.
+The phones in question contained text messages from Dwyer in which he spoke about his urge to "rape, stab, or kill".

-In a remarkable coincidence, a dog walker called Magali Vergnet discovered Elaine's skeletal remains on Killakee Mountain three days later.
+In a remarkable coincidence, a dog walker named Magali Vergnet discovered O'Hara's skeletal remains on Killakee Mountain three days later.

-When Magali found the dog, she was chewing on a bone.
-Pieces of clothes lay scattered on the ground nearby.
+When Vergnet went looking for Millie, she found her chewing on a bone.
+There were also pieces of clothing scattered on the ground nearby.

 Concerned that the bones were human, Magali left and sought the help of the landowner and her friend.
-The three of them then returned to the site to take a better look.
+The three of them then returned to the site shortly afterwards to take a better look.

-It was at this stage that they spotted a human jawbone and called the gardai.
+It was at this stage that they spotted a human jawbone and called the police.

 After 13 months, the remains of Elaine O'Hara had finally been found.

-During their investigation, detectives uncovered evidence that linked Elaine back to architect Graham Dwyer.
-They also discovered that Elaine and Dwyer had been in a secret relationship that involved violence and bondage.
+During their investigation, detectives uncovered information that linked O'Hara to an architect named Graham Dwyer.
+They also learned that the pair had been in a secret relationship involving violence and bondage.

-Using data generated by Dwyer's work phone, the An Garda Síochána were able to piece together all of the locations that he had visited.
+Using data from Dwyer's work phone, investigators were able to piece together all of the locations that he had visited over the previous months.

-On October 17th, 2013, gardai arrived at this quiet cul-de-sac in Foxrock and arrested him for murder.
-A search of the house was carried out and several items of interest were seized.
+On October 17th, 2013, the police arrived at this quiet cul-de-sac in Foxrock and arrested Dwyer for murder.
+A search of the house was carried out, and several items of interest were seized.

-After two months of testimony that included 197 witnesses and 320 exhibits, Graham Dwyer was found guilty of murder and sentenced to life in prison.
+After two months of testimony that included 197 witnesses and 320 exhibits, he was found guilty and sentenced to life in prison.

-Following Dwyer's conviction, his wife Gemma and their two children moved out of their family home in Foxrock.
-Over the next couple of years, the property lay vacant.
+Following Dwyer's conviction, his wife, Gemma, and their two children moved out of their family home in Foxrock.

 Below, you will find the address and the GPS coordinates for this location.